dodo920306/bisce/README.md

 and give the output instructions to them.

-If you're a joiner, follow the output from the above comment run by the creater, with your own public ip.
+If you're a joiner, follow the output from the above command run by the creater, with your own public ip.

 ```bash
 $ <output from join-token manager> --advertise-addr <your ip>
 ```

-### blockchain
+### Blockchain
 Go to the directory.

 ```bash